Rahy-Sam/project-phase-1/README.md

 * It sends a GET request to the specified URL.
 -When the response is received, it parses the response as JSON using .json().
 -Once the data has been successfully parsed, it updates the menu array with the data by spreading it into the array (i.e., [...data]).
--It calls a function displayMenu with the updated menu array as an argument.
+-It calls a function displayMenu() with the updated menu array as an argument.
 This function is presumably responsible for rendering or displaying the menu in the user interface.
 -Finally, it logs the updated menu array to the console.
-* The displayMenu function is used to render the menu items on the web page based on the menuData provided as an argument
+* The displayMenu() function is used to render the menu items on the web page based on the menuData provided as an argument
 - It first selects an HTML element with the ID "menu-list" using document.getElementById("menu-list").
 This is presumably the element where the menu items will be displayed.
 - Then, it iterates through each item in the menuData array using forEach.
 For each item in the menu by:
 * It creates a new list item element using document.createElement("li").

 * It sets the text content of the list item to the menu.item value.
 This assumes that menuData contains objects with an item property.

 * It adds an event listener to the list item.
-When this item is clicked, it calls a function displaymenuList(menu).
-It appears to be a typo; it should be displayMenu instead of displaymenuList.
-This function probably displays more details about the selected menu item.
+When this item is clicked, it calls a function displayMenu(menu)..
+This function displays more details about the selected menu item.

 * Finally, it appends the list item to the menuList element, which was selected earlier.
-* The displaymenuList function is responsible for displaying detailed information about a menu item when a menu item is clicked
+* The displayMenu() function is responsible for displaying detailed information about a menu item when a menu item is clicked
 - It selects an HTML element with the ID "menu-details" using document.querySelector("#menu-details").
 This is where the detailed menu information will be displayed.
 - It uses the innerHTML property to set the content of the "menu-details" element.
 The content is constructed using a template literal, and it includes:
   * An image with the source specified by menu.image.